-- the market price of the ordinary shares on the TPEx; - the valuation multiples of publicly traded companies that the representatives believe to be comparable to us; - our financial information: - the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues; - · the present state of our development; - · the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours; and closing price of our ordinary shares on the date of this offering and (ii) at least 90% of the simple average of the closing prices of our ordinary shares on the one, three or five business days immediately preceding the date of this offering, which may also impact the number of ADSs we sell in this offering.
+- the market price of the ordinary shares on the TPEx; - the valuation multiples of publicly traded companies that the representatives believe to be comparable to us; - our financial information; - · the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues; - · the present state of our development; - · the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours; and least 90% of the closing price of our ordinary shares on the date of this offering or (ii) at least 90% of the simple average of the closing prices of our ordinary shares on the one, three or five business days immediately preceding the date of this offering, which may also impact the number of ADSs we sell in this offering.
 An active trading market for the ADSs may not develop.
 It is also possible that after the offering the ADSs will not trade in the public market at or above the initial public offering price.

-In addition to the foregoing, the TPEx sets certain limitations on the trading volatility of our ordinary shares and applicable ROC law requires the price at which our ADSs are issued in this offering to be (i) at least 90% of the
+In addition to the foregoing, the TPEx sets certain limitations on the trading volatility of our ordinary shares.
+Pursuant to the Taiwan rules and practices, the price at which our ADSs are issued in this offering will be (i) at